jxbi1010/VLA-Touch/README.md

 ```

 3. For ocpoti inference, run octopi/octopi_s/touch_vla.py using your own VLM API.
-4. Inference code will release soon.
+4. Inference method is modified based on RDT inference sccript, our version will release soon.

 <!-- # 📝 Citation